Dodhon/M1-Financial-Literacy-Project/README.md

    Our goal is to address this problem by creating a Choose-Your-Own-Adventure style java program.
 This entails a series of prompts that the user can follow in order to find information that is most suitable for their individual situation.
-All information presented in this project are sourced from reputable sources.
+All information presented in this project is sourced from reputable sources.